DenisLug/PicoTLS-wiki/Using-picotls.md

 If you are implementing a client, you should also setup the `verify_certificate` property.
 For OpenSSL backend, you can do it by calling `ptls_openssl_init_verify_certificate` and then setting the pointer to the initialized object as a member of the context.
 The second argument of the function is a pointer to a X509 store that contains the trusted CAs.
 If the supplied value is NULL, the default store will be used.
+Set the `verify_certificate` property to NULL if you do not have a legitimate certificate and need to prevent verification.
 ```c
 ptls_openssl_verify_certificate_t verifier;
 ptls_openssl_init_verify_certificate(&verifier, NULL);